Daniil Medvedev: 2018: First ATP titles

-2019 Two Masters titles, US Open final
+2019: Two Masters titles, US Open final

 Medvedev started the season strongly by reaching the final of the Brisbane International, defeating Andy Murray, Milos Raonic and Jo-Wilfried Tsonga en route, but then lost to Kei Nishikori.
 At the Australian Open, he was seeded 15th, the first time he was seeded at a major.
 He reached the round of 16 for the first time in his career, where he was defeated by eventual champion Novak Djokovic.
 In February, Medvedev won his fourth ATP title at the Sofia Open, beating Márton Fucsovics in the final.
 The following week, Medvedev lost in the semifinals of Rotterdam to Gaël Monfils.
 Medvedev entered the Monte Carlo Masters having only won two of his 13 career matches on clay courts.
 Despite this, he reached his first ever Masters 1000 quarterfinal at the event after defeating world No. 8 Stefanos Tsitsipas.
-In the quarterfinals, Medvedev earned his first triumph over a world number 1 ranked player, when he defeated Djokovic in three sets.
+In the quarterfinals, Medvedev earned his first triumph over a world number 1 ranked player after he defeated Djokovic in three sets.
 His run ended in the semifinals against Dušan Lajović.

 At the Barcelona Open, Medvedev earned his third successive top 10 victory (this time over Kei Nishikori) to reach his first clay-court final.
 There, he was defeated by world No. 5 Dominic Thiem.
 Following his victory over Nishikori, Medvedev experienced a five-match losing streak, including an opening-round defeat at the French Open.
 He returned to form on the grass courts of Queen's Club, reaching his sixth semifinal of the season where he lost to Gilles Simon.
 Medvedev made his top 10 debut after reaching the third round of Wimbledon.